Aadya-Das/Sales-Analysis-Dashboard-of-an-International-Shoe-Distributor/README.md

 3. Complaints and returns data reflect customer satisfaction and product quality issues.
 4. The company's primary objective is to maximize profit while maintaining customer satisfaction.
 5. The assumption is made that the "Sales Channel" and "Channel Type" sheets follow a hierarchical structure, where "Channel Type" represents broader categories and "Sales Channel" represents specific subcategories under each type.
-6. Products Returned column has continous values !!!
+6. Since the Products Returned column has continous values, so we have considered it as the average number of products returned in that entire month.
-7. RETURNING AND NEW CUSTOMER !!!

 ## Steps Followed